The Ultimate Guide to Using a D-Handle Cable Attachment for Maximum Gains

 Depending on how you attach and use them, D-handles allow you to work your chest, arms, back, shoulders, and more.

-You can use a single D-handle for unilateral upper body exercises.
-Unilateral work can help correct muscle imbalances and allow you to train both sides of the body equally, without overcompensating with (or overtraining) your dominant side.
+You can use a single D-handle for unilateral upper-body exercises.
+Unilateral work can help correct muscle imbalances and allow you to train both sides equally, without overcompensating with your dominant side.
 This can help prevent injuries and also help you rehab after an injury or setback.
-It’s also useful for bodybuilders looking to build a balanced and symmetrical physique.
+It’s also useful for bodybuilders looking to build a balanced, symmetrical physique.

 You can also put two D-handles on the same carabiner to use both arms together, similar to a Triangle Row attachment.
 You see this a lot for close, neutral-grip lat pulldowns and seated rows.